briarsweetbriar/ember-message-bus/README.md

   action: {
     click() {
-      this.get('messageBus').publish(1, 2);
+      this.get('messageBus').publish('my-event', 1, 2);
     }
   }
 });
 ```

-You can pass as many arguments as you like into `publish`.
+`publish` expects one or more arguments.
+The first argument must be the name of the event.
+After that, you can pass as many arguments as you like into `publish`.
 These arguments will be handed to the subscribing callback.

 ### `Ember.Evented`